skaderli/WaveBreaking/README.rst

         wb.streamers
         wb.overturnings

-Transform to DataSet:
+Transform to Dataset:
 ~~~~~~~~~~

-To calculate and visualize the occurrence of Rossby wave breaking, it comes in handy to transform the coordinates of the events into a xarray.DataSet.
+To calculate and visualize the occurrence of Rossby wave breaking, it comes in handy to transform the coordinates of the events into a xarray.Dataset.
 The "to_xarray" function flags every grid cell where an event is present with the value 1.
 Before the transformation, it is suggested to filter the pandas.DataFrame for the desired events (e.g., stratospheric events with a Potential Vorticity value larger than 2 PVU).

 .. code-block:: python